 Do not type the

-$ sign you see in the command examples.
-That’s just an indicator that you should run the command that follows it in your command line tool.
+$ sign you see in the command examples in this article.
+That's just an indicator that you should run the command that follows it in your command line tool.

 Git provides two types of tags: lightweight and annotated.
 "A lightweight tag is very much like a branch that doesn't change — it's just a pointer to a specific commit."
 (Chacon 39)